GQAdonis/genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

 The packet contains the following top-level keys:

-- `formatVersion`: A semantic version string (e.g., "2.0.0") for the FCP specification itself.
+- `formatVersion`: A semantic version string (e.g., "2.0.0") for the GUP specification itself.
 - `layout`: The complete, non-recursive widget tree definition, as detailed in Section 3.
 - `state`: The initial state data for the widgets defined in the layout, as detailed in Section 4.
 - `metadata`: An optional object for server-side information.